 Air purifiers in dentist offices can help reduce COVID-19 spread and help protect dental patients.
-This is important as dentist offices may be high-risk areas for COVID-19 and delta variant spread.
+This is important as dentist offices may be high-risk areas for COVID-19 spread.
 This article covers COVID-19 protection in dentist offices, including masks and air purifiers as possible means of reducing virus transmission for dentists and dental clinic workers.

 The CDC released guidance for dental practices and settings recently.
 They recommend that dentists screen patients intensively and wear face masks.
 But what else can dental clinics do to protect their workers and their patients?
 Let’s break this down into 2 parts: masks and air purifiers (filters).

 Using Air Purifiers to Filter COVID-19 in Dentist Offices

 But there’s a problem.
 Dental patients often have to remove their mask for a dental operation or surgery.
 In those cases, using an air purifier may be another way to help reduce the spread of any viruses.

 One group of researchers from North Carolina studied the distance the influenza virus could spread in a hospital environment.
 They measured how far influenza virus particles could spread from 94 people in the emergency department and ICU of a hospital.
 This environment is fairly similar to a dental office, where the patient is lying down in a chair.